meshosk/zero-weather-station/README.md

 ```

 # Setup
 To install&setup all parts run `install.sh` script first.
-This will create virtaual python eviroment, download needed modules and setups `IT8951` submodule.
+This will create virtaual python eviroment, download needed modules and setups (IT8951)[https://github.com/GregDMeyer/IT8951] and (weather-icon)[https://github.com/meshosk/weather-icons] submodule.

 ```
 sh ./install.sh